jl1600/multiplayer-online-games/README.txt

   you are in the middle of building a game or a template and would like to cancel, you must use the reset button we created for you, rather than just force exiting the page.
+- The multiplayer mode starts by having a user creating a match.
+Once the match is created, it is displayed on the "Join a match" page for other users.
+If there are still spaces available for the match, other users can join the match (you can test this by opening a separate tab).
+The user who created the match has a green "Start" button that the rest of the users don't have.
+When the match creator presses the start button, the match is removed from the "Join a match" page so new players can't join, and the match will start for all users in the match.
+Questions are asked one at a time so you can't answer the next question until all players have answered the current one
+- It's okay to leave an ongoing match by closing the tab, but don't do this if you are a trial user who created the match, because you won't be able to log back in as the same trial user, and you'll access as the match creator so no one can start the game

 ## A Response to the Phase 1 Feedback
 We really appreciate the time from the teaching team to give us helpful feedbacks on how to improve upon Phase 1.

 All of the bugs addressed in the feedback was taken care of.
 We also implemented a RESTful API, making the program a web-based application.
 In addition, we tried to eliminate a good number of exceptions.
 However, since the program is quite large and many new features were getting added, we felt that it was necessary to keep the number of exceptions to better distinguish the errors during development.
 We also felt that this would be appropriate since exceptions are just empty classes that don't depend on anything.
 They have little to no impact on the maintenance and the architecture of the program.
 That being said, we still merged some exceptions that were similar to each other, such as `InvalidGameIDException`, `InvalidUserIDException`, and `InvalidIDException`... etc.

-Also, as mentioned in ##special-behaviours, we didn't have many _security_ measures on the client side since they are not the focus of the project, but we hope we can receive more advices on how to tackle these sort of problems and how to improve in general, to hopefully someday have a program that is good
+Also, as mentioned in Special Behaviours, we didn't have many _security_ measures on the client side since they are not the focus of the project, but we hope we can receive more advices on how to tackle these sort of problems and how to improve in general, to hopefully someday have a program that is good